wbailey/command_line_reporter/README.md

     Either true|false.  _Default: false_
   * _:rule_ - true|false indicates whether to include a horizontal rule below|above the
     header|footer.  _Default: false_
+  * _:color_ - The color to use for the terminal output i.e. 'red' or 'blue' or 'green'
+  * _:bold_ - true|false to boldface the font
 * _report(hash) {block}_
   * The first argument is a hash that defines the options for the method.
 See the details in the formatter section for allowed values.